monikagonciarz/AI4EO_final_project/README.md

 ## 5. Datasets Used

 The datasets used in this project are the 10m resolution SENTINEL-2 Level 2A (L2A) datasets.
-The analysis focuses on a 30 km^2 section of the Saint-Trojan Coastal Area on the island of d'Oléron, France, with data from three key years: 2020, 2020, and 2025.
+The analysis focuses on a 30 km^2 section of the Saint-Trojan Coastal Area on the island of d'Oléron, France, with data from three key years: 2020, 2022, and 2025.
 This region was selected for its susceptibility to coastal erosion, making it a prime candidate for studying land cover changes and erosion patterns over time.

 Due to the large size of the datasets, they are not included here.
-However, individuals interested in using the same data can download them from the Copernicus Browser, which requires a free account for access.
+However, individuals interested in using the same data can download it from the Copernicus Browser, which requires a free account for access.

 #### To retrieve the datasets for the Saint-Trojan Coastal Area: